camunda/camunda-modeler/docs/quantme/README.md

 ### [Tutorial](./Tutorial)

-A short example with different steps to create a QRM and use it to trasnform a QuantME workflow to a native BPMN workflow
+A short example with different steps to create a QRM and use it to transform a QuantME workflow to a native BPMN workflow

 ### [Development](./Development)